Co-Director, Producer & Writer

 The award-winning filmmakers Bill and Laurie Benenson have worked together for decades.
 Along with producing many feature films, Bill produced and directed the acclaimed environmental documentary Dirt!
 The Movie (official Selection at the 2009 Sundance Film Festival, 2010 Earth Day special on PBS’ Independent Lens).
 He produced The Hadza Last of the First in conjunction with The Nature Conservancy, which premiered in 2014.
 He is working on the documentary In the Point Cloud about the search for a lost Pre-Columbian city in Central America, using breakthrough Lidar technology, reported in the New Yorker in 2014.

-Editor & Media Strategist
+Lead Editor & Media Strategist